-There are circumstances in which these other tools may be more effective at quickly addressing alcohol-related problems.
+There are circumstances where these other tools may be more effective at quickly addressing alcohol-related problems.
 It is therefore appropriate that regulators have the discretion to utilise the full suite of tools at their disposal when responding to complaints involving licensed premises.

 The current liquor laws go some way towards facilitating this.
 However, greater clarity would assist regulators and stakeholders.

-Therefore, the bill contains amendments that make it clear that the director general is not limited to the complaint process set out in Division 3 of Part 5 of the Liquor Act in dealing with complaints.
-The bill also clarifies that the director general can deal with a complaint quickly by allowing consideration of written submissions made by complainants and responses provided by licensees without having to hold a conference.
+Therefore, the bill contains amendments which make it clear that the Director-General is not limited to the complaint process set out in Division 3 of Part 5 of the Liquor Act in dealing with complaints.

+The bill also clarifies that the Director-General can deal with a complaint quickly by allowing consideration of written submissions made by complainants and responses provided by licensees, without having to hold a conference.

-Further, the bill ensures that the director general is able to make the necessary changes to liquor licence conditions when determining a complaint.
-Due process will be required so that parties are given an opportunity to make submissions to the director general before a complaint is determined.
+Further, the bill ensures that the Director-General is able to make the necessary changes to liquor licence conditions when determining a complaint.

+Due process will be required so that parties are given an opportunity to make submissions to the Director-General before a complaint is determined.

 These amendments are being made so that the disturbance complaint process can operate quickly and effectively to address neighbourhood problems, rather than being bogged down by legal argument about process.
-To assist in this regard, the bill includes a provision that the complainant or licensee is not entitled to be legally represented at a complaint conference.
-This provision does not prevent the director general from allowing legal representation.
-It is consistent with section 155 of the Liquor Act, which provides that a formal hearing involving the legal representation of parties is not required to be held in relation to any application or other matter under the Act.

-The amendments to the disturbance complaint provisions will ensure that the full suite of liquor regulatory tools can be brought to bear to address neighbourhood problems associated with licensed premises and the conduct of patrons.
+The amendments will ensure the full suite of liquor regulatory tools can be bought to bear to address neighbourhood problems associated with licensed premises and the conduct of patrons.

 Transitional provisions provide that these amendments extend to complaints made, but not determined, before their commencement.

+The bill when introduced into the other place also included a provision regarding legal representation at a complaint conference.

+Subsequently, the Government acknowledged that there were concerns about this particular issue, and the bill was amended in the other place to remove that provision.

-The previous Liquor Act contained a provision requiring persons to answer any question asked by a special inspector or a police officer in relation to records, documents and other things that could be seized under that Act.
+The previous Liquor Act contained a provision requiring persons to answer any question asked by a special inspector or a police officer in relation to records, documents, and other things that could be seized under that Act.

 The Casino, Liquor and Gaming Control Authority Act contains a similar requirement.
-However, the requirement applies only to licensing inspectors, not to police.
-This can hinder effective law enforcement by police and could lead to increased enforcement costs.
-The bill therefore amends the Act to ensure that police have the same powers as licensing inspectors.
+However, the requirement applies only to licensing inspectors, and not to police.

+This can hinder effective law enforcement by police, and could lead to increased enforcement costs.
+The bill therefore amends the Act to ensure police have the same powers as licensing inspectors.

-The Casino, Liquor and Gaming Control Authority Act also provides that an inspector may require a person to furnish information or records in connection with any matter relating to the responsibilities or functions of the authority under the gaming and liquor legislation.
-However, the requirement does not extend to information or records in connection with the responsibilities or functions of an inspector, the director general or the Commissioner of Police.
-This severely limits the use of information that is obtained and can lead to increased enforcement costs.
-The bill therefore clarifies that a person may be required by an inspector or the Commissioner of Police to furnish information and/or records in connection with any matter relating to the responsibilities or functions of an inspector, the director general and the Commissioner of Police.
+The.
+Casino, Liquor and Gaming Control Authority Act also provides that an inspector may require a person to furnish information or records in connection with any matter relating to the responsibilities or functions of the Authority under the gaming and liquor legislation.

+However, the requirement does not extend to information or records in connection with the responsibilities or functions of an inspector, the Director General or the Commissioner of Police.
+This severely limits the use of information that is obtained, and can lead to increased enforcement costs.

+The bill therefore clarifies that a person may be required by an inspector or the Commissioner of Police to furnish information and/or records in connection with any matter relating to the responsibilities or functions of an inspector, the Director-General and the Commissioner of Police.